Luci-MG/Under-the-Hood/docs/techdives/DistrubutedSystems/DockerAndK8s.md

 # **Docker and Kubernetes**

-## **1. Overview of Docker and Kubernetes**
+## **Overview**

 ### **Docker**
-- **Definition**:
 Docker is a platform that enables developers to build, package, and run applications in lightweight containers.
 It ensures applications are portable and can run consistently across different environments, from development to production.

-- **Key Concepts**:
+!!! note "Key Components"
     - **Containers**:  Encapsulate applications with all their dependencies, ensuring consistency across systems.
 Containers share the host OS kernel, making them more lightweight than traditional virtual machines.
     - **Images**:  Immutable templates used to create containers, typically defined in a `Dockerfile`.
 Images are layered and reusable.
     - **Docker Compose**:  A tool to define and manage multi-container Docker applications via a single YAML file, simplifying orchestration on a single machine.

----

 ### **Kubernetes**
-- **Definition**:
 Kubernetes (often abbreviated as K8s) is an open-source platform for automating the deployment, scaling, and management of containerized applications.
 It abstracts away the complexity of running containers at scale across multiple machines.

-- **Key Components**:
+!!! note "Key Components"
     - **Pods**:  The smallest deployable units in Kubernetes.
 A Pod can host one or more tightly coupled containers.
     - **Services**:  Define stable network endpoints for Pods, enabling communication between components in the cluster.
     - **Cluster**:  A group of nodes managed by a control plane that runs applications as Pods across multiple machines for load balancing and reliability.

 ---

-## **2. Hierarchy and Relationship Between Docker and Kubernetes**
+## **Hierarchy and Relationship**

-### **Docker vs. Kubernetes**
+### **Docker vs Kubernetes**
-- **Docker**: Focused on building, packaging, and running containers.
+**Docker**: Focused on building, packaging, and running containers.
 It handles application-level concerns.

-- **Kubernetes**: Focuses on orchestrating, scaling, and managing containers across distributed environments.
+**Kubernetes**: Focuses on orchestrating, scaling, and managing containers across distributed environments.

-### **How Docker and Kubernetes Work Together**
+### **How they Work Together**
 - **Container Runtime**: Kubernetes uses Docker as one of its container runtimes, though other options like **containerd** or **CRI-O** are available.
 - **Complementary Roles**: Docker handles container creation, while Kubernetes ensures containers are deployed and managed across the entire cluster efficiently.